 - If you are self-driving, you can start from Delhi early morning and reach Pabbar Valley in the evening.

-- Weather in Pabbar Valley remains cold for most of the time of the year.
+- The weather in Pabbar Valley remains cold for most of the time of the year.
 Between December and March, there are fairly good chances to find snow in the valley.

 - You can find enough guesthouses as well as a hostel (called Thira Chanshal) in Larot.
 I stayed at Thira Hostel and they charged me 300 Rupees for a bed.